 People with disabilities or long-term health conditions: 90% of people with a disability or long-term health condition use the internet, compared with 96% of those without.
 People with disabilities may require help in identifying appropriate assistive technologies.

 Those with lower educational attainment: 93% of those with qualifications at degree level or above demonstrated all five digital skills compared with 51% of those with no qualifications.
 Many may benefit from more assistance in initial adoption of digital services or in broadening the range of services and activities which they use and participate in online.

-Lower income individuals and families: Those who are economically inactive are less likely to visit a website (71%) than those in employment (82%).
+Lower income individuals and families: Those who are economically inactive are less likely to use the internet (86%) than those in employment (99%).
 Lower income families and individuals may be affected by access to and affordability of devices and connectivity.
 As they may not have access to devices and networks, they may also not have developed digital knowledge, motivation or skills.

 People in rural areas: People living in rural areas who are not online are usually excluded due to problems in broadband provision, both for fixed line and mobile broadband services.
 There are still many areas of Wales affected by not-spots, although the prevalence of these is reported by our case study participants to be diminishing.

 Welsh speaking people and others who do not use English as their first language: Digital systems and their associated support processes need to be designed to accommodate the needs of Welsh speakers and speakers of common minority languages.
 This does require consideration in how services are implemented and supported.